 Elizabeth Fort, Co.
 Cork

-Situated within the walls of Elizabeth Fort, one of the oldest and most historic sites in Cork, Garrison House offers guests an incredibly central base for exploring the history, culture, and wonders of Cork City.
+Situated within the walls of Elizabeth Fort, one of the oldest and most historic sites in Cork, Garrison House (blue door) offers guests an incredibly central base for exploring the history, culture, and wonders of Cork City.

 Please note the following important information: